efegurkan/efegurkan.github.io/_posts/2016-02-28-vim-config.markdown

 Merhaba,

-So this is the story of how it is started and going on.
+So this is the story of how it started and how it is going on.
 So lets start with the story part.

 I currently do develop web apps as my daily job.
 Before that I worked on